Arthur042l/EggSpread-time-reserver/README.md

 - modify: more unify indicator of date boxes
 -
 - Settings page of the event:
-  - No. of member of expected respond
+  - V No. of member of expected respond
-  - Code settings
+  - V Code settings
-  - Event name
+  - V Event name
   - ? admin dashboard
 - app info
   - author